Frank Samuelsen and George Harbo

 Frank Samuelsen (26 February 1870 - 1946) and George Harbo (14 September 1864 - 1909) were Norwegian-Americans who in 1896 became the first people ever to row across an ocean.
 Their time record for rowing the North Atlantic Ocean was not broken for 114 years, and then by four rowers instead of two.

 Background

 George Harbo

-Gottleb Harbo Ragnhildrød was born in the community of Sandar in Sandefjord in Vestfold, Norway, on September 14, 1864.
+Gottleb Harbo Ragnhildrød was born in Sandar Municipality (present-day Sandefjord Municipality) in Vestfold, Norway, on September 14, 1864.
 He was the older of the two men and the instigator of the idea to row across the Atlantic Ocean.
 By 1886 George was settled in the United States with his wife, Anine Brynhildsen.
 He had been a merchant mariner, a surf fisherman, and a part-time pilot before becoming a clammer in a boat of his own building off the New Jersey Shore with his younger friend Frank Samuelsen.

 Frank Samuelsen

 Frank Samuelsen was born Gabriel Samuelsen on February 26, 1870, in a seacoast town of Farsund in Vest-Agder, Norway, and went to sea at age seventeen, spending six years in the merchant marine.
 Samuelsen was quickly promoted up the ships chain-of-command to bosun's mate.
 After six years at sea, covering many of the world's oceans, Frank decided to make New York his permanent port.
 He headed for the fishing villages along the New Jersey coast where his brother lived, and there he met George Harbo.
 They became friends, and clammed together.